axivolve/Shridhar-DPR-DLR/frontend/README.md

 ## 📄 License

-This project is part of the DPR-DLR Management System.
+This project is part of the AI Works Tracker System.